-While Google Daydream has stolen some of its thunder away, Cardboard is still a great universal entry point into virtual reality.
+There's no getting around that Google Daydream has stolen some of its thunder away, but Cardboard is still a great universal entry point into virtual reality.
 It's the most affordable and universal way to get your VR hit.

 Cardboard is a low-cost DIY virtual reality headset that anyone can build, with a software platform that makes it incredibly easy for app developers to add VR support to their creations.

 Google sells its own headsets which work with iPhones and Android phones, but there are plenty of mobile VR headsets you can pick up, all for decent prices.
 Just look out for the Works with Cardboard badge.

 Here's our pick of the best VR-enabled apps and games you can find in the Google Play Store and the App Store right now.

 There are a couple of official Blade Runner experiences on Oculus Rift and Gear VR, but if you're rocking a Cardboard headset, though, check out this unofficial, free VR experience set in a futuristic, cyberpunk city inspired by the iconic movie.
 Sit down, strap in, fly around in the spinner and take in the beaut graphics in this neat tribute that has won a lot of mobile VR fans on Cardboard.